sijeeyy/PennyWise/README.md

 1. User Authentication: <br>
 • Secure login system to authenticate users and ensure data privacy.<br>
 2. Expense Entry:<br>
-• Ability to input new expenses with details such as date, amount, description, and category.<br>
+• Ability to input new expenses with details such as date, amount, and description.<br>
 3. Budget Entry:<br>
 • Capability to set up budgets for different categories to establish spending limits.<br>
 4. Expense and Budget Categories:<br>